 RPL Information Page

-Harrison Training Group recognises that you already have knowledge and skills from life and work experience, previous courses and training, or self-taught knowledge and skills.
+Wayne Harrison (of Harrison Training Group) is an official contractor of (Malyon Vocational Training) and as such recognises that you already have knowledge and skills from life and work experience, previous courses and training, or self-taught knowledge and skills.
 If you can provide evidence (proof) that you already have the relevant skills and knowledge, you may be able to use this to gain recognition for all or part of your enrolled program with Harrison Training Group.
 This is known as recognition of prior learning (RPL).

 RPL to be successful must be firstly understood.
 By definition it is: